-It's been rumored before by leaker Max Jambor on Twitter (opens in new tab) that the OnePlus 11 will be the only model in the series, an effort on OnePlus' part to streamline its lineup.
-Now it seems official since OnePlus China president Li Jie has said there's no Pro, when replying to a Wiebo user.
-The specs for the OnePlus 11 seem equivalent to last year's OnePlus 10 Pro though, so while it may not have the title of Pro, the new phone still looks to be a worthy successor.
+It was rumored pre-launch by leaker Max Jambor on Twitter that the OnePlus 11 will be the only model in the series, an effort on OnePlus' part to streamline its lineup.
+OnePlus China president Li Jie has also said there's no Pro, when replying to a Wiebo user, and since the specs for the OnePlus 11 seem equivalent to last year's OnePlus 10 Pro, it looks as if OnePlus is back to a single flagship phone business model.

 OnePlus showed off the OnePlus 11 in full on January 4, but this launch was only for the Chinese market.
-We'll see the OnePlus 11's global launch on February 7, 2023, at an event in New Delhi, according to OnePlus.
-That leaves us a little more than a month before the phone's launch.
+It debuted for the global market on February 7, and will go on sale on February 16th.

 OnePlus 11: Design and display